matt-h/rdio-enhancer/README.md

 * Collection
 	* Add Tags to Albums (tags are stored in local storage)
-	* Filter by those tags
+	* Filter Collection by tags
 * Playlist Additions
 	* Sort Playlist
 		* Sort by Artist, Album, Song Name, or Randomize